YET-Another-Github-Account/Blockchain-Analytics/README.md

 During the evaluation of the The Graph, the following challenges were experienced

 ### Ramp-Up time and developer background
-Even though the procedure is well [documented]( https://thegraph.com/docs/define-a-subgraph#create-a-subgraph-project ), setting up a SubGraph requires a minumum of Solidity developer skills and setting up a developer IDE.
+Even though the procedure is well [documented]( https://thegraph.com/docs/define-a-subgraph#create-a-subgraph-project ), setting up a SubGraph requires a minimum of Solidity developer skills and setting up a developer IDE.
 The clear advantage here is the scalable self-service approach, in case the users come with the required technological background.
 For this evaluation it was possible to setup and index a SubGraph, unfortunately the indexed data was incomplete.
 Due to missing or unknown debug or logging options, it was not possible to identify the reason for the incomplete indexing.
 ### GraphQL as query language for analytical dashboards
-Interface for querying the SubGraphs is the API query language GraphQL is not positioned as an advanced analytics data query language like SQL. ([Link])( https://graphql.org/faq/#is-graphql-a-database-language-like-sql)
+Interface for querying the SubGraphs is the API query language GraphQL is not positioned as an advanced analytics data query language like SQL.
 Therefore using a SubGraph and the GraphQL query language would not have been a suitable solution for creating a Dashboard that requires advanced analytical functions comparable to what modern SQL databases provide.
 The required advanced analytical functions are for example window-functions.

 ### Documentation and community support
 The project documentation and available community content are enterprise software grade.